- Dr Alex Nading

 As a medical and environmental anthropologist, I study the entanglement of human lives with the lives of nonhumans, particularly dengue mosquitoes, dengue viruses, and microbiota.
 Since 2006, I have been doing ethnographic fieldwork in urban Nicaragua.
 More recently, I have worked in the Caribbean and the United States.
 All of my research deals in one way or another with the coproduction of bodies and urban environments.
 I received an MA in the Anthropology of Development and Social Transformation from the University of Sussex, and a PhD in Anthropology from the University of Wisconsin-Madison.

-My second project draws on fieldwork I have been conducting since 2006 in Managua, Nicaragua, as well as new research on the emerging science of the microbiome—the bacteria and other creatures that live in and around human bodies.
+The first draws on fieldwork I have been conducting since 2006 in Managua, Nicaragua, as well as new research on the emerging science of the microbiome—the bacteria and other creatures that live in and around human bodies.
 Working with caregivers, hygienists, and policymakers in Nicaraguan homes and clinics, I am exploring how the global fight against antimicrobial resistance is taking hold amid a broader "environmental turn" in Nicaraguan social policy.
 Starting in June 2016, Josh Fisher (Western Washington Unviersity) and I will be leading a 3-year National Science Foundation-funded research project on this topic.
 Read about it here.

 My interest in environments and health began with my original research project, a study of community-based dengue fever control in urban Nicaragua.
 The resulting book, Mosquito Trails: Ecology, Health, and the Politics of Entanglement, was published by the University of California Press in 2014.